BurritoFreak/BurritoFreak/README.md

 ### Hi there 👋

+I am BurritoFreak.
+I am a Mechanical Engineer with a passion for coding, gaming, streaming, photography and a lot of other things.

+- I'm currently working on a D&D website and a Twitch/Discord bot
+- I'm currently learning React.js

 <!--
 **BurritoFreak/BurritoFreak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.